 The Migration Agency has special flats available to accommodate the needs of persons who are in wheelchairs.
 Persons with various forms of physical handicaps can have their needs assessed by the staff of the local municipality, who base their assessments on the general rules for the population at large.
 The municipality makes recommendations regarding an individual's need for special care and the agreed costs are paid by the Migration Agency.
-There is a contract with a Folk High School in Leksand to accommodate deaf asylum seekers.
-The Migration Agency can also in cooperation with the police arrange safe houses for threatened individuals, frequently women.
+There is a cooperation between the Migration Agency with Västanviks folkhögskola, a Folk High School in Leksand to accommodate deaf asylum seekers.271 The Migration Agency can also in cooperation with the police arrange safe houses for threatened individuals, frequently women.
 In these situations, even the municipal social welfare authority can be involved.